bensu/cljs-react-test/README.md

 ```

 We create a `var` where we will put a DOM object to act as container
-for our om application and a fixture function that starts it, runs the
+for our application and a fixture function that starts it, runs the
 tests, and then tears down React's rendering tree:

 ```clj